frags51/CoolCompiler/README.md

 in the sense that type of child node(s) is determined before determining the type of the current node.
 The class `TypeCheckVisitor` implements this interface and does the type-checking.
 The process starts by calling `AST.program.accept(an instance of TypeCheckVisitor)`.

+ An
-An AST.program node is the root of the AST.
+AST.program node is the root of the AST.
+The type environment is stored in `GlobalData`.

 Whenever a new name is introduced, it is checked if it is indeed possible to declare a new name in that expression, and if yes (for example in `AST.let` node), the value of scope is incremented by 1